adopted-ember-addons/ember-metrics/README.md

 Because `activateAdapters` is idempotent, you can call it as many times as you'd like.
 However, it will not reinstantiate existing adapters.

-Since ember-metrics now automatically removes all unused adapters, it's also important to force the inclusion of the adapter via `config/environment`.
+Since dcp-ember-metrics now automatically removes all unused adapters, it's also important to force the inclusion of the adapter via `config/environment`.
 NOTE: If the adapter is already defined in the `metricsAdapters` array of `config/environment` then this step is not necessary.

 ```js
 // config/environment